 Except that doesn’t happen.
 Instead, retailers respond to a surge in demand by dropping prices.

-It’s not (just) to compete with other stores.
+Stores don’t (just) drop prices to compete with other stores.
 That’s part of the reason.
 But that’s not the whole story.

 Stores drop prices to create more demand.

-Retailers understand a critical truth about human behavior: When people think they’re getting a great deal, they’ll make impulsive purchases.
+Retailers understand a critical truth about human behavior: When people think they’re getting a great deal, they’ll make impulse purchases.

 According to retail analysts, buyers have three types of responses to a store discount: